surniaulula/wpsso-rrssb/readme.txt

 	* Used the new SucomUtil::is_https() static method to determine the protocol to be used (http or https).

 == Upgrade Notice ==

+= 1.2.4 =

+2016/03/09 Added multilingual / multi-language support for the Twitter site user name.

 = 1.2.3 =